July 2024 Houthi–Israel attacks: 19 July drone attack on Tel Aviv

 On 19 July, a drone launched by Houthi militants from Yemen hit an apartment building near the US Embassy branch office in Tel Aviv, Israel's economic center.
 The drone strike killed one person in his apartment building, and injured 10 others.
 The drone is suspected by the IDF to have been an Iranian-made Samad-3 modified by the Houthis to carry more fuel (for a longer range) in exchange for a smaller warhead.
 According to Israel, the drone was spotted but not intercepted and no air raid siren was sounded due to human error.

-The Houthis countered, claiming that their drone, which they named "Yafa", was able to overcome the Iron Dome defense by being invisible to radar.
+The Houthi military spokesperson, Yahya Saree, stated that the aircraft was a new drone type, named "Yafa" or "Jaffa" that was able to fly "undetected through Israel's extensive air defence systems."
 Their claim was challenged by Fabian Hinz, a researcher at the International Institute for Strategic Studies.
 The Houthis also described the attack on Tel Aviv as the beginning of the fifth phase of their conflict with Israel.

+According to The Associated Press news agency, this was the Houthis' first successful strike on Israel with the others being "intercepted by either Israeli defenses or Western allies with forces stationed in the region."
+Likewise, According to Ibrahim al-Marashi, associate professor at California State University, the Houthi attack marked both a technical and symbolic victory in that it marked the first time the group had entered Israeli territory since hostilities began in October 2023, evading Israeli air defense systems and causing damage.

+Video from the blast site revealed shattered glass scattered across the sidewalks, while onlookers gathered near a building marked by the explosion.
+The area was cordoned off with police tape.
+IDF said it had initiated an investigation into the drone attack causing a "large explosion" near the U.S. embassy office and would determine why the country's air defense systems were not activated to intercept the "aerial target".
+Houthi militants said that the attack on Tel Aviv as the beginning of the fifth phase of their conflict with Israel.